 The acronym MAO "Takes Pride In Shanghai" is used to recall the MAO-I drugs: Tranylcypromine, Phenelzine, Isocarboxazid and Selegiline.

-Tranylcypromine is a nonselective MAO-I, with its main indication being for the use of major depressive disorder.
+Tranylcypromine is a nonselective MAO-I, with its main indication being for the treatment of major depressive disorder.
 It has also been used uncommonly for mood disorders.

 This is a nonselective MAO-I indicated for major depressive disorder.
 Phenelzine has been known to be effective in patients who have failed first and second line treatments for depression.